 Citizens who are looking to find out if someone is married or verify if someone is divorced can first turn to county resources, which are the Clerk of the Circuit Court & Comptroller and subsequently to state agencies, in this case, the Florida Department of Health (FDH).

-Acquire Marriage and Divorce Records via the Circuit Court: Marriage records can be quickly located from the Clerk of the Circuit Court & Comptroller using a dedicated Leon County Marriage Search Tool for free.16
+Acquire Marriage & Divorce Records via the Circuit Court: Marriage records can be quickly located from the Clerk of the Circuit Court & Comptroller using a dedicated Leon County Marriage Search Tool for free.16

 Upon entering the party name and date range where the marriage occurred, a list of Leon County marriage records will be displayed.
 Selecting the book/page of the records will show the marriage certificate.